 To enjoy the cosmopolitan café experience, there are three precincts with a good variety of scrumptious eating places and great coffee.
 We recommend the Kingston Foreshore (eastern end of the lake), the New Acton precinct (west of the city centre) and the hip Lonsdale Street in Braddon (just north of the city).

 In the parliamentary triangle, there are also cafés at the National Library (great food and lake views from the outside terrace) and art galleries.

-For the bush capital experience, the best place to start is a walk in the Australian National Botanic Gardens (which is part of our Nature of a Nation electric bike tour).
+For the bush capital experience, the best place to start is a walk in the Australian National Botanic Gardens.
 The gardens are three kilometres west of the city under the flanks of Black Mountain. (#localsknow tip: Black Mountain has the tall, round “Telstra Tower” — a useful landmark for keeping your bearings from anywhere in Canberra.)
 To go deeper in the bush capital, the 25-kilometre circuit around the cycle paths of western Lake Burley Griffin, and an optional five-kilometre side trip up to the hilltop Village Centre of National Arboretum Canberra will take you past grazing kangaroos (or snoozing kangaroos if in the middle of the day), abundant birdlife and some epic mountain vistas.

 The unique contrast of national capital and bushland character is best experienced on the lake in a kayak in the late afternoon light, when life seems to kick back and slow down a notch.
 In a short easy kayak cruise you can glide from water views of the grand national buildings at the city centre to a serene lake wilderness surrounded by forested peaks — with just a glimpse of the Parliament House flagpole above the trees to remind you that you’re in a city.